Tuareg people: Demography and languages

 The Tuareg today inhabit a vast area in the Sahara, stretching from far southwestern Libya to southern Algeria, Niger, Mali, Burkina Faso, and the far north of Nigeria.

+A small subgroup known as the Kinnin Tuareg have historically inhabited Northern Darfur, in what is now western Sudan, particularly around the region of Mellit.
+They are culturally and linguistically affiliated with the broader Tuareg group and have been documented in anthropological field studies.
+Another community of Tuareg descent, also referred to as the Kinnin, has lived in and around the city of Abéché in eastern Chad since the early 20th century.
+These groups trace their origin to migrations from Niger (especially Kel Denneg and Kel Gress tribes), and while Tuareg customs are still present, many members have linguistically shifted to Chadian Arabic over time.

 Their combined population in these territories exceeds 2.5 million, with an estimated population in Niger of around 2 million (11% of inhabitants) and in Mali of another 0.5 million (3% of inhabitants).

 The Tuareg are the majority ethnic group in the Kidal Region of northeastern Mali.

-The Tuareg traditionally speak the Tuareg languages, also known as Tamasheq, Tamachen, Tamashekin, Tomacheck and Kidal.
+The Tuareg traditionally speak the Tuareg languages, also known as Tamasheq, Tamajeq or Tamahaq, depending on the dialect.
 These languages belong to the Berber branch of the Afroasiatic family.
 According to Ethnologue, there are an estimated 1.2 million Tuareg speakers.
 Around half of this number consists of speakers of the eastern dialect (Tamajaq, Tawallammat).

 The exact number of Tuareg speakers per territory is uncertain.
-The CIA estimates that the Tuareg population in Mali constitutes approximately 0.9% of the national population (~150,000), whereas about 3.5% of local inhabitants speak Tuareg (Tamacheq) as a primary language.
+The CIA estimates that the Tuareg population in Mali constitutes approximately 0.9% of the national population (~150,000), whereas about 3.5% of local inhabitants speak Tuareg (Tamasheq) as a primary language.
 In contrast, Imperato (2008) estimates that the Tuareg represent around 3% of Mali's population.

 History

 Early history

-In antiquity, the Tuareg moved southward from the Tafilalt region into the Sahel under the Tuareg founding queen Tin Hinan, who is believed to have lived between the 4th and 5th century.
+In antiquity, the Tuareg moved southward from the Tafilalt region into the Sahel under the Tuareg founding queen Tin Hinan, who is believed to have lived between the 4th and 5th centuries.
 The matriarch's 1,500-year-old monumental Tin Hinan tomb is located in the Sahara at Abalessa in the Hoggar Mountains of southern Algeria.
 Vestiges of an inscription in Tifinagh, the Tuareg's traditional Libyco-Berber writing script, have been found on one of the ancient sepulchre's walls.

-External accounts of interaction with the Tuareg are available from at least the 10th century onwards.
-Ibn Hawkal (10th century), El-Bekri (11th century), Edrisi (12th century), Ibn Batutah (14th century), and Leo Africanus (16th century) all documented the Tuareg in some form, usually as Mulatthamin or "the veiled ones."
-Of the early historians, fourteenth century scholar, Ibn Khaldûn probably has some of the most detailed commentary on the life and people of the Sahara, though he apparently never actually met them.
+External accounts of interactions with the Tuareg are available from at least the 10th century onwards.
+Ibn Hawkal (10th century), El-Bekri (11th century), Edrisi (12th century), Ibn Battutah (14th century), and Leo Africanus (16th century) all documented the Tuareg in some form, usually as Mulatthamin or "the veiled ones".
+Of the early historians, 14th-century scholar Ibn Khaldûn probably wrote some of the most detailed commentary on the life and people of the Sahara, though he apparently never actually met them.